pelectron/static_gui_library/readme.md

 ## Classes
 For these concepts, there are 3 kinds of classes in this library.

-The first one in sgl::Menu_t.
+The first one in sgl::Menu.
 It implements a menu.

-The second kind is sgl::Page_t.
+The second kind is sgl::Page.
 It implements a page.

-The last is a family of classes, the items, the base class of which is sgl::Item_t.
+The last is a family of classes, the items, the base class of which is sgl::ItemBase.
 They implement basic item behavior.